ux-capture/ux-capture/packages/ux-capture/README.md

 Alternatively, you can select a `selector` attribute set to a JS function on the zone object as a whole and it will be called for each element in the zone passing element configuration as input.

-These selectors would be used to determine if element is still present on the page and UX Capture will satisfy the immediately without expecting the marks fired for them.
+These selectors would be used to determine if element is still present on the page and UX Capture will satisfy them immediately without expecting the marks fired for them.

 ##### Method 2: Clear Marks for Removed Elements